Metascape: History

 In the "OMICs" age, it is important to gain biological insights into a list of genes.
 Although a number of bioinformatics sources exist for this purpose, such as DAVID, they are not all free, easy to use, and well maintained.
 To analyze multiple lists of genes originated from orthogonal but complementary "OMICs" studies, tools often require computational skills that are beyond the reach of many biologists.
 According to the Metascape blog, a team of scientists self-organized to address this challenge.
 The team includes core members Yingyao Zhou, Bin Zhou, Lars Pache, Max Chang, Christopher Benner, and Sumit Chanda, as well as other contributors over the time.
 Metascape was first released as a beta version on Oct 8, 2015.
 The first Metascape application was published on Dec 9, 2015.
 Metascape has gone through multiple releases since then.
 It currently supports key model organisms, pathway enrichment analysis, protein-protein interaction network and component analysis, automatic presentation of the results as publication-ready web report, Excel and PowerPoint presentations.

-The paper titled "Metascape provides a biologist-oriented resource for the analysis of systems-level datasets" was published on Apr 3, 2019 in Nature Communications.
+The paper titled "Metascape provides a biologist-oriented resource for the analysis of systems-level datasets", published on Apr 3, 2019 in Nature Communications, has exceeded 10,000 citations by March 2026.